When you have been injured at no fault of your own, what do you do? Who do you call?

 1.)
 Please explain the legal aspects of my case:

 You should have a basic understanding and knowledge of the law that applies to cases like yours, but the little details can get confusing.
-Your attorney and their team from Clark & Mitchell will make sure they spend the time to help you understand the legal position you are facing.
+Your attorney and their team from Clark & Associates will make sure they spend the time to help you understand the legal position you are facing.
 One of the most common methods used in a courtroom to resolve matters quickly.
 For example, the most common question our firm hears in personal injury cases is “Who was at fault?”
 Often, that answer leads to negligence of another and not the victim sitting in your shoes.

 “Negligence” happens when a person or a company fails to provide a reasonable amount of responsibility that is required to prevent a situation that caused harm.
 This doesn’t mean every company has to do everything perfectly, but it does mean their actions will be compared to that of a relatively well-thought person.

 Your lawyer will also have to prove that the defendant’s negligence was the ultimate cause for your injury.
 Foreseeability, usually it is another person or company that is at fault.
 However, it will leave you asking whether or not the cause of your injury could have been foreseen and prevented.
 Again, your attorney should explain this to you in detail with ease and a clear understanding of the topics discussed.

 2.)
 Does my case present any unique challenges?
 If so, how do we combat them?

 Many personal injury cases fall into the scenario of the “tv add” attorneys.
 Clark & Associates are reputable, committed, and chose to be involved professionally in the state judicial organizations to stay current in any changes in the law.
 That is why you do not settle for just any attorney.